College Factual by our College Data Analytics Team

 Pasadena City College Men’s Swimming

-The 3 players of the Pasadena City College men’s swimming team are led by a head coach and an assistant coach.
+There are 9 players on the Pasadena City College men’s swimming team, led by 1 head coach.

 Pasadena City College Women’s Swimming